The Biblical Witch of Endor: Contacting the Spirit of a Prophet

 And Saul swore to her by the LORD, saying, As the LORD liveth, there shall no punishment happen to thee for this thing.
 Then said the woman, whom shall I bring up unto thee?
 And he said, bring me up Samuel.
 And when the woman saw Samuel, she cried with a loud voice: and the woman spoke to Saul, saying, why hast thou deceived me?
 For thou art Saul.
 And the king said unto her, Be not afraid: for what sawest thou?
 And the woman said unto Saul, I saw gods ascending out of the earth.
 And he said unto her, what form is he of?
 And she said, an old man cometh up; and he is covered with a mantle.
 And Saul perceived that it was Samuel, and he stooped with his face to the ground, and bowed himself.

 Saul and the Witch of Endor (1777) by Benjamin West. ( Public Domain )

 According to Josephus, who lived in the 1st century, the story was completely credible.
 The story of the Witch of Endor was also interesting for Martin Luther and John Calvin, who mentioned her in their works.
 In some medieval works, the authors wondered if she was a demon.
 For pagans, she became an example of an ancient witch.

 - Salem Witch Trial hysteria and the courageous stance of Giles Corey

 - Devils, Demons, and Dangerous Creatures of the Pseudomonarchia Daemonum

 - Psychics are Their Only Enemies & My Personal UFO Sightings

-The Witch of Endor became a popular motif for fans of fantasy art, and many others related to religious and non-religious trends.
+The Witch of Endor became a popular motif for fans of fantasy art and many people related to religious and non-religious trends.
 She is known as one of the first legendary women connected with witchcraft.
-Some specialists in religion suggest that she could also be considered as a prophet.
+Some specialists in religion suggest that she could also be considered a prophet.
 Her story influenced the imagination of many artists and writers.

 G. Vermes, The Resurrection, 2008.